MA BMBCh MSc MRCP(Neurol) DPhil FESO

-Modifying the relationship between cardiovascular physiology and the risk of stroke
+Understanding and modifying the relationship between cerebrovascular physiology and the risk of stroke

 Dr Alastair Webb has worked at the Centre for Prevention of Stroke and Dementia since 2010, initially on an MRC Clinical Research Fellowship, completing an MSc and a DPhil, before working as an Associate Clinical Fellow with the CPSD whilst completing his clinical training as a Consultant Neurologist.
 Since August 2017 he has been a Wellcome Trust Clinical Research Career Develop Fellow and Neurology Consultant at the CPSD and the Department of Neurology at the John Radcliffe Hospital.

 Dr Webb's research is focussed on the physiological relationship between blood pressure, cerebrovascular physiology and stroke risk.
 His early work used meta-analyses of published results of randomised controlled clinical trials to demonstrate that different antihypertensive medications have parallel effects on blood pressure variability and stroke risk.
 He subsequently established the physiological cohort study within the CPSD flagship cohort (OXVASC) to identify novel physiological indices that predict the future risk of stroke, chronic cerebrovascular injury and cognitive impairment.
 This ongoing study has identified and refined our understanding of indices such as arterial stiffness, blood pressure variability and cerebral arterial pulsatility as potential treatment targets.